gpvillanuevasilab/FHIRLab/index.md

       url: 'vision'
     - title: Service
       excerpt: Learn about our FHIR services.
-      cta: Light a FHIR...
+      cta: Light a FHIR ...
       url: 'services'
     - title: Community
       excerpt: Learn about our community.
-      cta: Carry the torch...
+      cta: Carry the torch ...
       url: 'community'

 ---